 The movement away from on-premise and towards the Cloud is unstoppable.
 Even the US government is on board with their plans to “accelerate movement to secure cloud services, including Software as a Service (SaaS), Infrastructure as a Service (IaaS), and Platform as a Service (PaaS).”

-On-prem software is deployed, hosted, and maintained by your organization.
+On-premise (on-prem) software is deployed, hosted, and maintained by your organization.
 While you can host your on-prem software in the cloud to remove some infrastructure and maintenance costs, you really need cloud-native software to take full advantage of the Cloud.

 Cloud-native software is designed, developed, and deployed to take advantage of modern cloud computing, using techniques like micro-services, modularity, containerization, continuous integration, and continuous deployment.

 When you access your software over the cloud, that usually means using the SaaS licensing and delivery model.
 You access your software over a browser or via an API, and you pay for what you use, like a utility bill.

 Cloud-native software using SaaS licensing empowers you to focus on growing your business while only paying for the services you use.